oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-right-way-to-report-bugs-and-give-feedbacksuggestions/rule.md

 `youtube: https://www.youtube.com/embed/VDZSfHJ7GNU`

-Figure: Good example - Giving feature requests via video ​
+Figure: Good example - Giving feature requests via video

 **Who should you email, the Product Owner or the Tech Lead?
 **
 It depends on the team, but often the Product Owner is busy.
 If you know the Tech Lead and your suggestion is obviously a good one and not too much work, then you should email the Tech Leader and CC the Product Owner.
-The Product Owner can always respond if he doesn’t like the suggestion.​ e.g.
+The Product Owner can always respond if he doesn’t like the suggestion. e.g.
-For a bug email:   TO: TechLead@  CC: ProductOwner  Subject:BUG xxx   (or use PBI @mention)​ For a new feature email:  TO: TechLead@  CC: ProductOwner  Subject:SUGGESTION xxx  (or use PBI @mention) ​Note: There is no use for: sswtimepro@ssw.com.au​
+For a bug email:   TO: TechLead@  CC: ProductOwner  Subject:BUG xxx   (or use PBI @mention) For a new feature email:  TO: TechLead@  CC: ProductOwner  Subject:SUGGESTION xxx  (or use PBI @mention)
+Note: There is no use for: sswtimepro@ssw.com.au